Almost qudits in the prepare-and-measure scenario

 Furthermore, this tool can be immediately adapted to bounding the maximal quantum value of a generic linear objective function: simply substitute the feasibility problem \eqref{optQ} for a maximisation problem in which $\Gamma_{\rho_x,M_{b|y}}$ are now free variables compounding the objective function.

 \textit{Almost qudit protocols.---} We showcase the practical usefulness of the semidefinite relaxation hierarchy by applying it to the previously considered protocols.
 Already in Fig~\ref{fig_randomness}, we reported upper bounds on the randomness under the almost qubit assumption.
 In order to be able to certify randomness from almost qubits, we require lower bounds.
 It is well-known that upper bounds on the guessing probability $P_g$ (lower bounds on $R$) under quantum correlation constraints are typically compatible with semidefinite relaxations \cite{Masanes2011}.
 Using our method with a moment matrix of size $115$ we have reproduced the curves in Fig~\ref{fig_randomness} up to solver precision.
 Thus, these curves constitute the optimal randomness extraction for almost qubits.
 This can be compared to the method based on naive use of perturbations of a standard qubit scenario, following Eq.~\eqref{perturb}.
-In Appendix~\ref{AppPerturbative}, we perform the perturbative analysis for the randomness generation and find considerably suboptimal randomness.
-For instance, for $\epsilon=1$\textperthousand, the amount of certified randomness is underestimated by $46\%$, and already for $\epsilon= 1\%$ randomness cannot be certified at all.
+In Appendix~\ref{AppPerturbative}, we perform the perturbative analysis for the randomness generation and find that already for $\epsilon>10^{-5}$, randomness cannot be certified at all.

 Similarly, using a moment matrix of size 235 we are able to prove that the previously reported value of $\epsilon$ for a falsely positive genuine four-outcome measurement in fact is optimal.
 More generally, we obtain tight upper bounds on the maximal value of $\mathcal{A}$ for any $\epsilon$ under ternary-outcome measurements.
 These accurately coincide with the lower bounds numerically reported in Fig~\ref{fig_sic}.
 Thus, the certification can now be performed under the almost qubit assumption.
 In comparison, performing the same analysis using the perturbative approach \eqref{perturb} leads to significantly suboptimal bounds (see Appendix~\ref{AppPerturbative}).
-For example, under ternary-outcome measurements, a perturbative analysis deduces a deviation parameter $\epsilon\approx 5 \times 10^{-4}$ from the experimental value of $\mathcal{A}$ in \cite{Tavakoli2020b}.
-However, the optimal deviation parameter, pinpointed through semidefinite relaxations, is five times larger.
+For example, under quaternary-outcome measurements, a perturbative analysis deduces a deviation parameter $\epsilon\approx 3 \times 10^{-8}$ from the experimental value of $\mathcal{A}$ in \cite{Tavakoli2020b}.
+However, the optimal deviation parameter, pinpointed through semidefinite relaxations, is $10^{5}$ times larger.

 \textit{Almost qubits as a resource.---} So far, we have considered situations in which the experimenter aims to prepare a qudit but fails to control the small higher-dimensional components of the lab state.
 Consider now the complementary situation in which the experimenter has the ability to manipulate the entire almost qudit system.
 Then, almost qudits become a resource for boosting quantum communication beyond standard qudits.
 An interesting demonstration of this is obtained from Alice sending the following four states